Japanese adults vent dark obsession with young girls at 'little idols' concerts | The Japan Times

 The idol phenomenon is common in Japan, where rights groups have complained that society’s sometimes permissive view of the sexualization of young girls puts minors at risk.

-It was only in 2015 that possessing child pornography was criminalized and authorities are struggling to bring the country into line with other advanced nations on the issue.
+It was only in 2015 that possessing child pornography was criminalized and authorities are struggling to bring the country in line with other advanced nations on the issue.

 In the crowd at an idols show, Soichiro Seki, 40, says he watches young girls on stage twice a week.
 He insists he goes just to encourage the performers and feels no shame.